parkermmr/EGB242/EGB242_A2_Report_G98.md

 #### Conclusion

 The noise reduction process, which involved inverse filtering and the removal of single-tone noise, has been effective in enhancing the quality of the multiplexed audio signals.
-The processed signals now exhibit smooth waveforms in the time domain and clean spectra in the frequency domain, indicating successful suppression of unwanted noise components, however in some recordings still persistence of the single-tone noise is evident.
+The processed signals now exhibit smooth waveforms in the time domain and clean spectra in the frequency domain, indicating successful suppression of unwanted noise components, however in some recordings, persistence of the single-tone noise is still evident.
 Thus other filtering techniques may be required.

 ---